DOUBLEHEADER MOUNTAIN

 ASSOCIATION

-This community-driven effort relies on residents like you.
-Join us in reducing risk and building a fire-adapted future.
+join us in reducing risk, protecting our beautiful forest, and building a fire-adapted future.

 Community Wildfire Ambassador Program

 Community Ambassadors live in the communities they support and serve as volunteer liaisons between the fire protection districts and residents.
-Liz Fedyna is the Community Ambassador for our Doubleheader/Hillview neighborhood.
-Contact Liz at DoubleheaderhillviewCAP(at)gmail.com in order to recieve:
+Liz Fedyna is the Doubleheader / Hillview Community Ambassador and Firewise Resident Leader.
+Contact Liz at DoubleheaderhillviewCAP(at)gmail.com to learn more about our Firewise initiative and to receive information, resources, and guidance including:

 -